Turbo Takeaways

 The IRS also allows you to deduct unreimbursed medical expenses related to vision care, dental care, surgical procedures, and any other health-related treatment.
 This means you can deduct common expenses related to hearing aids, dentures, contacts, prescription medications, and visits to psychiatrists or other medical specialists, among many others

-To deduct them, these expenses must be itemized, and you’ll only be able to deduct the part of the expenses that exceed 7.5% of your adjusted gross income.
+To deduct these expenses, they must be itemized, and you’ll only be able to deduct the part of the expenses that exceed 7.5% of your adjusted gross income.

 Property Taxes

-Some states may offer additional tax relief for seniors through exemptions on property taxes up to a certain threshold.
-It’s always best to check with your local property tax authority for more information on your specific area.
-States like Alabama, Alaska, Florida, Washington, and Texas currently have property tax exemptions.
+Some states may offer additional tax relief for seniors through property tax exemptions up to a certain threshold.
+It’s always best to check with your local property tax authority for more information specific to your area.
+States such as Alabama, Alaska, Florida, Washington, and Texas currently offer property tax exemptions.

 New Jersey, which has the highest property taxes in the country, has also recently announced a tax break for seniors that will take effect in 2026.
 Eligible applicants may be able to save up to $6,500 on property taxes.